Outburn-IL/fume-community/docs/getting-started.md

 - fhirPackages: (string) Comma delimited list of packages to import.
 For example: il.core.fhir.r4@0.11.0,hl7.fhir.us.core@6.0.0.
 - fhirServerTimeout: (number) In milliseconds
 - searchBundleSize: (number) How many resources the server should put in a single search result page
 - logger: (object) Override the default logger (console.log) with an external one.
-The object need to contain three keys: info, warn and error.
+The object needs to contain three keys: info, warn and error.
 Each key needs to be a function that can handle inputs of all types.
-- additionalBindings: (object) Extend the functionality of FUME by passing key-value pairs that will become accesible as paramerters (including function) inside FUME expressions.
-E.g. if you pass an object containig a JS function with the key "someFunc", you can call this function from any FUME expressiin using $someFunc($someArgument)
+- additionalBindings: (object) Extend the functionality of FUME by passing key-value pairs that will become accessible as named paramerters (including functions) inside FUME expressions.
+E.g. if you pass an object containig a JS function with the key "someFunc", you can call this function from any FUME expression using $someFunc($someArgument)

 After init, you can start transforming data using the transform() function.
 For example, a blood pressure profile: